telamon/pops/pitch.md

 I thought it would be better that everyone should have their own internet, because most likely we already do.

-The vision is the next iteraton of the web-browsing and it is not a small undertaking.
+The vision is the next iteraton of communication and it is not a small undertaking, luckily we're not alone.

+There are multitudes of independent actors all devloping new public patent free specifications, forming the scaffolding for a digital network without a super node.

+So may the fittest specs evolve into standards.

 > It's done when it's done.